NFernando98/Workout-tracker/README.md

 ## Description

 Workout Tracker is a web application that allows users to track their workouts.
 The application provides CRUD operations for managing workout data.
-Users can add new workouts.
+Users can add and delete workouts.
 The application uses Express.js for the backend, MongoDB for the database, and React for the frontend.
 Incoming additions: Update existing ones, and delete workouts they no longer need.